Redot-Engine/redot-docs/tutorials/scripting/gdscript/gdscript_exports.rst

 GDScript exported properties
 ============================

-In Godot, class members can be exported.
+In redot, class members can be exported.
 This means their value gets saved along with the resource (such as the :ref:`scene <class_PackedScene>`) they're attached to.
 They will also be available for editing in the property editor.
 Exporting is done by using the ``@export`` annotation.